Santa Clara University Jesuit School of Theology

+Jesuit seminary in California, U.S.

-The Jesuit School of Theology of Santa Clara University is a Jesuit seminary within Santa Clara University and one of the member colleges of the Graduate Theological Union (GTU) in Berkeley, California.
+The Santa Clara University Jesuit School of Theology is a Jesuit seminary within Santa Clara University and one of the member colleges of the Graduate Theological Union (GTU) in Berkeley, California.
 Prior to its merger with Santa Clara University it was known as the Jesuit School of Theology at Berkeley (JSTB).

 Campus

 JST is located two blocks north of the UC Berkeley campus, and about two blocks east of "Holy Hill", the central area of the Graduate Theological Union.
 JST accepts students who are lay or ordained.

 History

 Originally established in 1934 at Los Gatos, California, as Alma College, JST was founded to serve the needs of the California and Oregon Provinces of the Society of Jesus.

 In 1969, the school moved to Berkeley to join the Graduate Theological Union.
 That same year, its name was changed to the Jesuit School of Theology at Berkeley.
 JST is one of only two Jesuit-operated theological schools in the United States, the other being Boston College School of Theology and Ministry (formerly known as Weston Jesuit School of Theology) in Brighton, Massachusetts.

 On 1 July 2009, Jesuit School of Theology at Berkeley merged with Santa Clara University, becoming Jesuit School of Theology of Santa Clara University.
 As such, JST followed the lead of the aforementioned Weston Jesuit School of Theology, which completed its affiliation with Boston College in June 2008.